 - Side effects from medication, like dry mouth

 All these situations can cause the body and mind to want less fuel.
 In addition, seniors often lose control of aspects of their lives as they age.
 If what, when, where and with whom they eat is controlled by someone else, that lack of control over an important part of life may cause them to lose their appetites.

-How to Stimulate Appetite in the ElderlyIt may seem like appetite just comes and goes mysteriously, but there are things you can do to help a loved one increase their appetite.
+How to Increase and Stimulate Appetite in the ElderlyIt may seem like appetite just comes and goes mysteriously, but there are things you can do to help a loved one increase their appetite.
 Try these tricks to stimulate appetite in the elderly: